-This is the perfect summer treat.
+This Boozy Lemon Sorbet Recipe is the perfect summer treat.
 It was inspired by a recent trip to South Carolina.

 I knew that I had to recreate it for you.
-This lemon sorbet is the perfect combination of sweet and tart.
+This Boozy Lemon Sorbet Recipe is the perfect combination of sweet and tart.
 I prefer to have mine in unsweetened tea, but you can do what you like 😉

 1 c. lemon juice, freshly squeezed